-Once, on the place where the Duomo stands today, there was the ancient Cathedral of Santa Maria Maggiore and the Basilica of Santa Tecla.
+Once, on the site where the Duomo stands today, there was the ancient Cathedral of Santa Maria Maggiore and the Basilica of Santa Tecla.
 After the collapse of the bell tower of the cathedral, the Archbishop Antonio de’ Saluzzi, supported by the population, proposed in 1386 the building of a new and larger cathedral.
-For the new church, both previous churches were demolished.
+To make room for the new church, both churches were demolished.

 In January 1387, the foundations of the pylons were laid.
 The chief architect was Simone d’Orsenigo, who, in 1388, began the perimeter walls.
 Between 1389 and 1390, the French Nicolas de Bonaventure was commissioned to design the windows.